 If you do decide to trek through any of these areas, make sure you bring proper gear, protection from the sun, and tons of water.
 Depending on the year, Red Rock Canyon can see temperatures above 110 degrees during the middle of the day.

 Las Vegas is known for having some of the most excellent restaurants in the world.
-Every known celebrity chef has opened up some type of restaurant bearing their name.
-Interestingly enough, some of the best restaurants are not the ones plastered with the faces of these famous chefs or located in the Strip, for that matter.
+Every known celebrity chef has opened up a restaurant bearing their name.
+Interestingly enough, some of the best restaurants are not the ones plastered with the faces of these famous chefs or located in the Strip.

 The best meals in town are independently owned and operated away from the Strip and ran by partner-chefs who cut their teeth cooking in kitchens for people like Daniel Boulud and Joel Robuchon.
 These locations can be found in Chinatown, Fremont, or even random strip malls in otherwise dull locations.